Ellen Pickering Environmental Excellence Award

 - The nominee’s name, address, and telephone number, or the key individual to contact if a nominee is an organization.

 - The name, address, and telephone number of the person nominating the candidate must be included.

-- A brief description (not to exceed one page) of the nominee’s accomplishments and qualifications for the Ellen Pickering Environmental Excellence Award.
+- A brief, detailed description (500 words or less) of the nominee’s accomplishments and qualifications for the Ellen Pickering Environmental Excellence Award.

 Previous Award Winners

 - 2018 - Judy Noritake

 - 2016 - St. Stephen’s & St. Agnes School

 - 2015 - Pete Raack